ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 - I want each library to be a unit of the platform which is developed, changed and tested individually
 - I want to restrict the code my applications are allowed to know or use

-Nx also provides smart and efficient caching, which means we do not need to rebuild or re-test stuff that hasn't changed, but this is not of interest given the scope of this article.
+Nx also provides smart and efficient caching, which means we do not need to rebuild or re-test stuff that hasn't changed, but this is not of interest given this article's scope.

 ### Principle 1: Splitting by Responsibility

-I normally follow the Module type approach - but I apply it at the library-level.
+I usually follow the Module type approach - but I apply it at the library-level.
 With the fact the Angular modules *may* go one day, I feel this is also the most future-proof way to think about it.

 For example, I don't recommend writing your State Management and any UI components code within the same library.
-A State Management library is a *Services Module* and should not contain any declarations.
+A State Management library is a Services Module and should not contain any declarations.

-The scope of the State Management library is, indeed, to manipulate and handle the state of a particular slice of the store.
-By separating the two, we make sure we can build and test them independently, swap the implementations if necessary.
+Indeed, the scope of the State Management library is to manipulate and handle the state of a particular slice of the store.
+By separating the two, we can build and test them independently and swap the implementations if necessary.

 You will also want to access state from different parts of the application (or from multiple applications), and you don't want to bring needless declarations with you along the way.